wizardlyluke/discord-remote-desktop-notifier/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the root directory of the project with the following content, replacing the placeholders with your actual data:
+3. Create a `.env` file in the root directory of the project.
+Use the `.env.example` file as a template, replacing the placeholders with your actual data:

 ```plaintext
 # .env file for Discord Bot and RDP Session Detector Project